-During March 2025, Asger Bertelsen developed and delivered a Random Excuse Generator for the jonbertelsen/lifehackspring2025 repository, implementing both backend and frontend components.
-He designed the backend architecture using Java and SQL, creating controllers, entities, mappers, and a database schema to support dynamic excuse generation by category.
-On the frontend, he integrated HTML, CSS, and Thymeleaf to provide a user interface for selecting categories and displaying results.
-Asger also resolved routing issues and updated visual assets, improving navigation and appearance.
-His modular approach established a foundation for future feature expansion and analytics, demonstrating depth in web development and database management.
+Developed and delivered a complete Random Excuse Generator feature for the jonbertelsen/lifehackspring2025 repository, implementing both backend and frontend components.
+The work included designing a modular backend architecture using Java and SQL, with controllers, entities, mappers, and a database schema to support dynamic excuse generation and category selection.
+On the frontend, integrated HTML and CSS to create a user interface for selecting categories and displaying results.
+Addressed routing and visual issues by correcting main and index page navigation and updating visual assets.
+Added a database backup artifact and applied UI styling tweaks, establishing a foundation for future feature expansion and analytics.

 2025-03 monthly highlights for jonbertelsen/lifehackspring2025: Delivered end-to-end Random Excuse Generator feature with backend support (controller, entity, mapper, and database schema) and a user interface for selecting excuse categories and displaying a random excuse.
 Resolved routing and visual issues by correcting main page and team2 index routing and updating the thumbnail image.
 Added a database backup artifact to improve resilience and applied minor UI styling tweaks for flexibility.
 These changes establish a solid foundation for future category expansion and analytics, improving user engagement and navigation reliability.
 Technologies demonstrated include backend architecture (controller, entity, mapper, DB schema), frontend integration, data modeling, and asset management.